Important Safety Information

-What are the most important things I should know about Reclast?
+What is the most important information I should know about Reclast?

 - Kidney disease